weavora/cody/html/index.md

 ## CSS classes naming

-1. Every CSS class name should be lowercase and use "-" as words separator
+1. Every CSS class name should be written in lowercase letters and use "-" as a word separator

     RIGHT: `item`, `inner-container`, `products-category-description`